-Tuition and fees are billed by term with payment due 30 days from the invoice date.
+Tuition and fees are billed course-by-course with payment due 30 days from the invoice date.
 All charges must be paid in full prior to the tuition due date.
 All remittances should be made payable to the University of Redlands.